lekofox/EMixCepFinder/README.md

 - `EMixCepFinder.API`: This project is responsible for handling HTTP requests and returning HTTP responses to the client.
 It is the entry point to the application.
 - `EMixCepFinder.Domain`: This project contains the business logic of the application.
 It defines the entities, interfaces, and services that are used by other projects.
 - `EMixCepFinder.Infrastructure`: This project contains the implementation of the database access and other infrastructure concerns.
 It contains the data models and repository implementations.
 - `EMixCepFinder.Service`: This project is responsible for integrating with external services.
-It contains the implementation of the Refit clients that are used to make requests to external APIs.
+It contains the implementation of the Refit clients that are used to make requests to external APIs and internal logic.

 ## Design Patterns and Best Practices